quadriga-dk/OER-Workshop/content/markdown.md

 ## Markup in Markdown – Authoring Content
-Now that You have a file You should add some content to it.
+Now that you have a file you should add some content to it.
 Let's explore some parts of basic and advanced Markdown syntax useful for authoring OERs.

 ### Headings